 - How you will deliver it: How will you execute your strategy?
 What kind of role will technology play in the strategy’s execution?

-Once you align on an R&D strategy, McKinsey recommends clearly communicating it across the organization as well as with any external stakeholders.
+Once you align on an R&D strategy, McKinsey recommends clearly communicating it across your startup as well as with any external stakeholders.

 - Define Roles and Team Structure